-The Payatas dump is the largest dump in Manila, a city of 12 million people in The Philippines.
+The Payatas dump was the largest dump in Manila, a city of 12 million people in The Philippines.

 Before the Payatas dump was established over 40 yeas ago the area was just a barren ravine surrounded by farmland.
-The dump has become the largest open dump in the Philippines taking up an area of 13 hectares.
+The dump became the largest open dump in the Philippines taking up an area of 13 hectares.

 Tragedy struck in 2000 when a landslip at the Dump killed at least 260 and possibly 1,000 people.
 Payatas Dump was closed after this but the local inhabitants asked for it to reopen as without it they had lost their livelihoods and anyway the city had no other facilities for handling rubbish.
 Conditions slowly improved in the years following this.
 Children under 14 could no longer work on the dump, the rubbish piles at the dump were re-sloped to reduce the risks of landslides and methane extractors were brought in to stop the gas generated by organic material creating spontaneous fires on the Dump.

 Despite this the site remains dangerous and especially after tropical rains the rotting garbage stinks.

 As a mother, Mrs Reyes*, takes it in turns with her husband to work at the Dump and care for their 2 children but often they are left with her grandmother or the neighbours while she works.

 Most scavengers tend to specialise in collecting certain items such as card, glass drinks bottles or, like the Reyes in drinks bottles and other plastic.
 Scavengers carry their finds from the dump and sort and clean them (perhaps washing them in the dirty streams nearby) often with the children helping.
 This is filthy work.

 The support from the Grapevine Outreach programme is just enough to allow her child to go to school.
 The saleable items will then be sold to the local junk man who pays a minimal amount per kilo of recyclable material and sells it on to be processed elsewhere.